Jithendiran/TTS-Piper-Linux/doc/learning.md

 **silence_size** The number of frames that will be filled with silence if the application does not provide enough data.

-Audio contains **sample**, sample is the smallest unit of audio.
+Audio contains **sample**, sample is the smallest unit of audio. sample are collected to form the frame

-How much samples needs for 1 sec audio?
+How much frames needs for 1 sec audio?

     **rate** is answer
-    For 1 sec 22050 sample is needed
+    For 1 sec 22050 frame is needed

 Buffer size of aplay is 11025 frames